 The Arapaima (Arapaima gigas), also known as the pirarucu, is one of the largest freshwater fish in the Amazon River basin in South America.

-Arapaimas are considered living fossils, having remained relatively unchanged for millions of years.
+Arapaimas are considered living fossils, having remained relatively unchanged for millions of years, and are popular in world’s biggest aquariums.

 Arapaimas have a unique adaptation that allows them to breathe air, which helps them survive in oxygen-poor waters.